 Melt 1/4 cup butter in 12-inch skillet until sizzling; add apple slices.
-Cook over medium heat until apples begin to soften (4 to 5 minutes).
-Add sugar, chopped apricots and lemon peel; toss lightly.
-Continue cooking until liquid is absorbed (12 to 15 minutes).
+Cook over medium heat 4-5 minutes or until apples begin to soften.
+Add sugar, chopped apricots and lemon zest; toss lightly.
+Continue cooking 12-15 minutes or until liquid is absorbed.

 Spoon apple mixture into prepared custard cups.
 Cover apple mixture with remaining bread slices, folding under any extra bread.

 Place custard cups in baking pan.
-Bake for 18 to 20 minutes or until deep golden brown.
+Bake 18-20 minutes or until deep golden brown.
 Cool 10 minutes.

-Meanwhile, combine apricot preserves, 1/4 cup butter and brandy in 1-quart saucepan.
-Cook over low heat, stirring occasionally, until melted (4 to 5 minutes).
+Combine apricot preserves, 1/4 cup butter and brandy in 1-quart saucepan.
+Cook over low heat, stirring occasionally, 4-5 minutes or until melted.

-To serve, unmold charlottes.
-Place on individual serving dishes; top with sauce.
+Unmold charlottes.
+Place onto individual serving dishes; top with sauce.
 Garnish with apricot rose (see Tip below) and mint leaves, if desired.
 Serve charlottes warm or at room temperature.

 - Use coarse-textured bread, not soft sandwich-style.
 Slices should be approximately 1/2-inch thick.